dakusui/jcunit/src/site/markdown/TIPS.md

 Combinatorial testing is an effort to cover pairs (or tuples) with test cases as less as possible to find bugs which cannot be found by testing any single input parameter.
 If a test case, which can possibly contain a lot of meaningful pairs, is revoked by a single parameter, it means the coverage of the test suite will be damaged.
-Below are the links that would be helpful for understanding how much constraint managements are important in combinatorial testing area.
+Below are the links that would be helpful for understanding how much topLevelConstraint managements are important in combinatorial testing area.

 * [Combinatorial test cases with constraints in software systems](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=6221818)
 * [An Efficient Algorithm for Constraint Handling in Combinatorial Test Generation](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=6569736)